-In February 2011 Ashley was made an Honorary Fellow of the National Film and Television School; this is awarded “in recognition of outstanding contribution to the British film and television industry”.
+In 2011 Ashley was made an Honorary Fellow of The National Film And Television School “in recognition of outstanding contribution to the British film and television industry”.

 Ashley Pharoah is appearing at the following sessions:

 In this day and age where British content is in demand, what can writers do to tick that box while remaining relevant to a worldwide audience?
 Come to this session to find out!

 Join him in Zoom for a conversation and questions that can bring your writing to the next incredible level.